ansh27ika/Calories-Burnt/README.md

 # importing impotant libraries

 import numpy as np

 import pandas as pd

-import matplotlib.pyplot as plt import seaborn as sns from sklearn.model_selection import train_test_split from xgboost import XGBRegressor from sklearn import metrics
+import matplotlib.pyplot as plt

+import seaborn as sns

+from sklearn.model_selection import train_test_split

+from xgboost import XGBRegressor

+from sklearn import metrics

 >>defining libraries
-1.matplot and seaborn used for datavisualization 2.XGBoost is an efficient implementation of gradient boosting that can be used for regression predictive modeling.
+1.matplot and seaborn used for datavisualization
+2. XGBoost is an efficient implementation of gradient boosting that can be used for regression predictive modeling.

 >> observation

 >> 1. We can see that when our duration of exercise increase our burning of calories increase.
 >> 2. Distribution on the basis of height shows NORMAL DISTRIBUTION
 >> 3. Distribution on the basis of AGE shows RIGHT SKEWED DISTRIBUTION